 JCTVC-AM1004 Errata report items for HEVC, AVC, Video CICP, and Codepoint Usage Technical Report

-At the time of preparing this report, JCT-VC output document JCTVC-AM1004 was not available in the document register.
+JCT-VC output document JCTVC-AM1004 was prepared and uploaded to the document register.

 JCTVC-AN0021 Errata for FGC SEI message semantics

 This contribution proposes to correct the semantics of the film grain characteristics SEI message to support bit depths greater than 8 bits for AVC and HEVC.